Esri/arcgis-rest-js/docs/src/guides/rollup-babel.md

 ---
-title: Using Esri REST JS with Babel and Rollup
+title: Using ArcGIS REST JS with Babel and Rollup
 navTitle: Babel + Rollup
-description: Learn how to integrate the Esri REST JS library into a Babel and Rollup based workflow.
+description: Learn how to integrate the ArcGIS REST JS library into a Babel and Rollup based workflow.
 order: 70
 group: 1-get-started
 ---